Vhati/ReadNoEvil/README.md

 About
 -----

 This extension fixes Tweetdeck the hard way.
 It connects to Twitter - acting as an app - to fetch a list of blocked user ids.
-Whenever you're using Tweetdeck, this extension will monitor the page, check the list, and redact any tweets that contain a match.
+Whenever you're on Tweetdeck or Twitter.com, this extension will monitor the page, check the list, and redact any tweets that contain a match.

 Setup